Geborgen/nordic-souls/README.md

 - Community Shaders: Disable ENB and enable Community Shaders.
 It will not be as performance-friendly as disabling ENB completely, but if you can spare some, it will still look nice.
 - External tool: [Paraphernalia - VRAMr](https://www.nexusmods.com/skyrimspecialedition/mods/90557).
 Watch [this](https://www.youtube.com/watch?v=MS8vhuyeT2g) video for more information.
 This falls under modifying thie list, meaning you are responsible for potential issues that may arise.
 - Pay to win: upgrade hardware.
 SSD will improve load times, RAM will reduce stuttering, GPU and CPU will increase performance.
 This isn't a PC guide, there are plenty of those on the internet.
 - Pay to win: [PureDark](https://www.patreon.com/PureDark)'s upscaler.
 It works for many people.
 You don't receive official support for any issues, as it falls under modifying the list.
-You should also be aware that [the author is adding DRM mines to the mod](https://www.ign.com/articles/starfield-paid-dlss-mod-creator-hits-back-at-pirates-threatens-to-add-hidden-mines-in-future-mods), and there is currently no alternative free version for Skyrim.
+You should also be aware that [the author is adding DRM mines to the ENB-compatible version of the mod](https://www.ign.com/articles/starfield-paid-dlss-mod-creator-hits-back-at-pirates-threatens-to-add-hidden-mines-in-future-mods), so if you want to use the [free version](https://www.nexusmods.com/skyrimspecialedition/mods/80343), you will need to switch to [Community Shaders](#reshade-and-community-shaders).

 #### Modification Guide